api3dao/old-api3-docs/docs/dev/link-validator.md

 ## Step 2: Start http-server

-You can install [http-server](https://www.npmjs.com/package/http-server) globally, `npm install http-server -g` or as a dev dependency, `npm install http-server`.
+You can install [http-server](https://www.npmjs.com/package/http-server) globally, `npm install http-server -g` or as a dev dependency, `npm install http-server --save-dev`.

 Start an instance of http-server to serve the docs.
 Do not use the normal VuePress live reload server as it will not work with the script.